Rosacea (rose-AY-sha) is a common skin problem that appears as a vivid blush, and skin that is much redder than normal.

-The symptoms of Rosacea, a chronic skin disorder, include inflammation around the cheeks, nose, chin, forehead, or eyelids.
+The symptoms of Rosacea, include inflammation around the cheeks, nose, chin, forehead, or eyelids.
 It may cause redness, prominent blood vessels, swelling, or skin eruptions similar to acne.

 - Chemical-based sunscreens

 - Cheap makeup

 *Some patients are surprised to learn that we can have mites living in the oil glands of our skin.
 These mites carry a bacteria that changes the oil on our skin, making it pro-inflammatory.
 If we remove some of the oil, we kill the mites in the process, which helps the skin fight the inflammation.

 Patients experience the symptoms of rosacea in many different ways.